Skip to main content

 • The freezer is too warm.
 The icebox needs to be near 0°F. If the freezer is set high or overpacked, production crawls.

-If water flows, the filter is fresh, and the toggle is on, move to the real culprit.
+If water flows, the filter is fresh, and the toggle is on, the issue is deeper.

 The frozen icebox

-This is the big one.
+This is the most common cause.
 Samsung’s ice compartment shares a duct with the rest of the freezer.
 The seal around that duct wears, warm humid air sneaks in, and frost builds on the evaporator and the auger.
 The auger is the corkscrew that pushes ice out.
 Once it ices over, the motor can’t turn it and the bucket stays empty.

-The short-term fix is a forced defrost.
-Pull the ice bucket, dump it, and run the Fd cycle (button combo varies by model, usually holding two buttons until the panel chimes).
+A forced defrost can clear it temporarily.
+Pull the ice bucket, dump it, and run the Fd cycle (the button combo varies by model, usually holding two freezer-panel buttons until it chimes).
 Give it 20 to 40 minutes, then let the unit make a fresh batch over the next several hours.

-That clears the ice.
-It does not fix why the ice came back.
-If you are forced-defrosting every couple of weeks, the duct seal, the defrost heater, or the defrost sensor has failed, and that is a parts job.
+That clears the frost.
+It does not fix why the frost came back.
+If you need to do this every couple of weeks, the duct seal, defrost heater, or defrost sensor has failed.
+That needs replacement, not another reset.

-On the 2014 to 2018 French-door models, the RF22, RF23, RF24, RF25, RF26, RF28, and RF30 families, this is a known design issue, not bad luck.
-Two things drive it.
-First, water sprays off the end of the fill tube instead of dropping cleanly into the mold, because the gap between the water line and the fill tube is too tight.
-Second, the original plastic clip on the cooling loop let that stray water pool on the loop, where it froze into the block of ice that locks the bucket and auger.
-Add a drain that ices over and the whole ice room frosts solid.
+On 2014 to 2018 French-door models, the RF22, RF23, RF24, RF25, RF26, RF28, and RF30 families, this is a known design issue, not bad luck.
+Water sprays off the fill tube instead of dropping cleanly into the mold, and a drainage path inside the ice room frosts over rather than staying clear.
+The whole ice compartment locks up.

-Samsung’s own repair for these years is a redesigned ice maker service kit, not a like-for-like ice maker.
-The kit carries a new ice maker, a new Y-clip that routes water away from the loop, an auger drain with heater tape, and an updated main board.
-Units built from January 2019 forward already have the fix from the factory and rarely need it.
+Samsung’s fix for those model years is a redesigned service kit, not a plain like-for-like swap.
+Units built from January 2019 forward have the correction from the factory and rarely show this problem.

 A stuck or noisy auger

-If you hear a grinding or clicking from the ice bucket and no ice drops, the auger motor is fighting frost or a jammed cube.
-Remove the bucket, let it thaw fully in the sink, knock out any wedged ice, and reseat it.
+If you hear grinding or clicking from the ice bucket and no ice drops, the auger is fighting frost or a jammed cube.
+Pull the bucket, let it thaw fully in the sink, clear any wedged ice, and reseat it.
 If the grinding continues with a clean, dry bucket, the auger motor or gearbox is worn.
+That is a tech call.

 No water reaching the maker